flaviocopes/vuehandbook/20-vuex/index.md

 We do so by using the `store.commit()` API.

-But first let's create a method that is invoked when the input content changes.
-We use `@input` rather than `@change`, because the latter is only triggered when the focus is moved away from the input box, while `@input` is called on every keypress.
+But first, let's create a method that is invoked when the input content changes.
+We use `@input` rather than `@change` because the latter is only triggered when the focus is moved away from the input box, while `@input` is called on every keypress.

 ```js
 <template>